Mantan Moreland: Career

 As his comedic talents became recognized, Moreland appeared in larger productions.
 At the height of his career, Moreland received steady work from major film studios, as well as from independent producers who starred Moreland in low-budget, all-African American-cast comedies.
 Monogram Pictures signed Moreland to appear opposite Frankie Darro in the studio's popular action pictures.
 Moreland, with his bulging eyes and cackling laugh, quickly became a favorite supporting player in Hollywood movies.
 In 1940's Drums of the Desert, Moreland played a more serious role as the sergeant in charge of a squad of Senegalese Tirailleurs in French colonial Algeria alongside Ralph Byrd, known for appearing in Republic Pictures' Dick Tracy serials.

-He is perhaps best known for his role as chauffeur Birmingham Brown in Monogram's Charlie Chan series.
+In 1944 he joined Monogram's new Charlie Chan series, and appeared in all but two of the popular features.
+(Willie Best took over his role temporarily while Moreland and his comedy-team partner Ben Carter were away from the studio, on a vaudeville tour.)

+During the 1940s, Moreland and Carter made personal appearances in the nation's movie theaters.
+They performed comedy routines that Moreland learned when he became Flournoy Miller's understudy in the 1930s, including the famous "indefinite talk" routine, in which they would conduct entire conversations while speaking only in fragments: